 - Monitoring the number of bounced emails in a Fugent campaign ensures that the messaging is reaching subscribed contacts.

 - If there is a number of bounced emails in the Fugent email reports after sending a campaign, not all hope is lost with these contacts.

 - Let's look at the main differences between a hard & soft bounced email and what potential steps can be taken after segmenting these email contacts.

 - A soft bounce has less severity; there is a level of uncertainty around a soft bounce.

-- Recipient email server is down or offline.
+- The recipient's email server is down or offline.

 - Receiving mailbox is full (over quota).

-Email addresses that result in a soft bounce should be sent another copy of the email in the next 5-7 business days in order to successfully receive the email content.
+- The best practice is to resend another copy of the email in the next 5-7 business days to the soft-bounced email address in order to successfully receive the email content.

-- Recipient email address doesn't exist, moved companies.
+- The recipient's email address doesn't exist, moved companies.

-- Recipient email server has completely blocked delivery
+- The recipient email server has completely blocked delivery